eerimoq/simba/doc/library-reference/oam/upgrade.rst

 bootloader partition can perform a software upgrade of the application partition by using the erase and write commands.

+.. warning:: The WiFi connection is often lost during the erase
+             operation.
+Unknown why.

 Bootloader
 ----------